Beela, Western Australia

-Beela is a locality immediately east of Brunswick Junction in the South West of Western Australia.
+Beela is a locality immediately east of Brunswick Junction in the South West region of Western Australia.
 The name Beela means "there in that place is where the river water is running into a pool" in the local Noongar language.

 Aside from agricultural land, Beela also contains a Water Corporation dam originally built in 1938.
 It supplied Brunswick with drinking water until 2004, when it was decommissioned due to concerns over quality and supply security.

 Beela is a stop on the Brunswick Junction to Collie railway line.